team-phoenyx/aspace-android-original/README.md

-Android application by aspace, Inc.
+Android application by Terrance Li (majority contributor) and Zula Li of aspace, Inc.